 Selma is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Selma in 2018 was $14,794, which is low income relative to North Carolina and the nation.
-This equates to an annual income of $59,176 for a family of four.
-Selma also has one of the higher rates of people living in poverty in the nation, with 35.27% of its population below the federal poverty line.
+The per capita income in Selma in 2018 was $17,069, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $68,276 for a family of four.
+However, Selma contains both very wealthy and poor people as well.
+Selma also has one of the higher rates of people living in poverty in the nation, with 33.63% of its population below the federal poverty line.

 Selma is an extremely ethnically-diverse town.
 The people who call Selma home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Selma residents report their race to be Black or African-American, followed by White.
 Selma also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 32.95% of the town’s residents.
-Important ancestries of people in Selma include English, German, Scots-Irish, Other Subsaharan African, and Jamaican.
+People of Hispanic or Latino origin account for 32.74% of the town’s residents.
+Important ancestries of people in Selma include Irish, English, German, Scots-Irish, and French.

 The most common language spoken in Selma is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Arabic.